bxparks/acetimepy/README.md

 This library provides a `acetime.zonedb` package that contains timezone information for all Zone and Link entries from the [IANA TZ database](https://www.iana.org/time-zones) from the year 1974 until 2050.
-Custom subsets of the full TZ database can be created to save memory.
+Custom subsets of the full TZ database can be created to save memory using the [AceTimeTools](https://github.com/bxparks/AceTimeTools) project.
-[AceTimeTools](https://github.com/bxparks/AceTimeTools) project.

 An `acetz` instance can be created by passing an appropriate `zonedb` entry to